yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 files.

 **Rationale.** This course fills a void in the previous curriculum.
-It is estimated that between 50% and 80% of new data is unstructured (see [Unstructured Data and the 80% Rule](http://breakthroughanalysis.com/2008/08/01/unstructured-data-and-the-80-percent-rule/).
+It's estimated that between 50% and 80% of all new data is unstructured (see [Unstructured Data and the 80% Rule](http://breakthroughanalysis.com/2008/08/01/unstructured-data-and-the-80-percent-rule/).
 Current and future data scientists will rely on the skills needed to gain